michaelklishin/validateur/guides/getting_started.md

----
-title: "Getting Started with Validateur, a Clojure validations library"
+# Getting Started with Validateur, a Clojure validations library
-layout: article
----

 ## About this guide